 Applicable fees

 At the INPI: €290 for the first class, €40 per additional class.
 During the grace period, fees increase by 50%.
 At the EUIPO: €850 for one class, €50 for the second, €150 per additional class.
 During the grace period, fees increase by 25%.
 For the impact of Brexit on EU marks, see the article on Brexit and EU trademarks.
+For the cost of an initial filing, see how much it costs to register a trademark.
 For the initial filing process, see the trademark filing guide and the intellectual property services page.

 Risks of non-renewal